Are you looking to find out about user experience research? Then look no further.

 “Good user research is key to designing a great user experience.
 Designing without good user research is like building a house without solid foundations—your design will soon start to crumble and eventually fall apart.”

-In the current digital product landscape, the real value of UX research is its ability to reduce uncertainty in terms of what users want and need , which yields benefits for the product, the business, and the users themselves.
+In the current digital product landscape, the real value of UX research is its ability to reduce uncertainty in terms of what users want and need, which yields benefits for the product, the business, and, of course, the users themselves.

 UX research provides data about the end user of the product, how and when the user will use the product, and the main problems the product will solve.
 UX research is also helpful when a team has to decide between multiple design solutions.